Code-Institute-Submissions/Reviewsic/README.md

 ## Features <a name="features"></a>

 Here is a list of the features included on the site.
-Along with possible additions later in order to develop the game.
+Along with possible additions later in order to develop the site **Features included:**
-**Features included:**
-- Game Page where the game will be played
-- Contact form submission, allowing users to give feedback based on experience.
-- Instructions modal popup where detailed instructions in order to play will be given.
+- Individual profile pages with ability to edit and delete previous reviews
+- Upload review page with in depth form passing all data to MongoDB
+- Reviews on main page in cards which expand with full detail once clicked on
-- Responsive design, with a landing page that works well across all platforms from desktop to mobile.
+- Responsive design, with all pages working well on desktop, tablet and mobile
+- Search function using Artist Names and Album/Venue names to look for reviews.
+- Pop out calendar for date selection on upload page

 **Future features to be included at a later stage:**
-- Multiple difficulty selections will add more variety to the game.
-- Having the ability to pause the game will give users a better experience as they will be able to walk away and return whenever.
-- Local highscores recorded from last use
+- Positive and negative review voting system in order for users to have opinion on other peoples posts
+- Directly shareable reviews from profiles to social media including Facebook and Twitter

+**Other Feature Mentions**
+Whilst developing the use of an env.py was used to set and manage the environment variables during the programming process.
+Social media links have been included in the development  process but will not be linked currently to any external pages, due to social media not existing currently for this project.
+They have been included into the footer for the live site but are linked currently to a different source.